KaramHazza3/Udacity-final/README.md

 - If you would like to contribute to this project, please fork the repository and create a pull request with your changes.

 ## Troubleshooting
-- Issue with API keys: Ensure you have valid API keys for GeoNames, Pixabay, and Weatherbit, and that they are correctly set in your environment variables or configuration files.
+- **Issue with API keys**: Ensure you have valid API keys for GeoNames, Pixabay, and Weatherbit, and that they are correctly set in your `.env` file.
-- Server not starting: Verify that Node.js is correctly installed, and check the terminal for any error messages that could indicate missing dependencies or configuration issues.
+- **Server not starting**: Verify that Node.js is correctly installed, and check the terminal for any error messages that could indicate missing dependencies or configuration issues.
+- **Missing .env file**: Ensure the `.env` file exists and contains all required environment variables.

 ## Node.js Version
 This project requires **Node.js v18 or later**.
 Ensure you have the correct version installed by running: